Charles Morris Woodford: Resident Commissioner

 Woodford's report from his first trip as Commissioner in 1896, impressed the Colonial Office, and he was given a small amount of money and permitted to hold the position provisionally for a year, though it remained precarious.
 The Colonial Office appointed Woodford as the Resident Commissioner in the Solomon Islands on 17 February 1897.
-He was directed to control the labour trade operating in the Solomon Island waters and to stop the illegal trade in firearms.
+He was directed to control the coercive labour recruitment practices, known as blackbirding, operating in the Solomon Island waters and to stop the illegal trade in firearms.

 Woodford returned to the Solomons in 1897, with six Fijian policemen and a whaleboat, and about six pence in reserve funds.
 With this, he founded the colonial capital of Tulagi, on a small island just off the south coast of Florida Island.
 He urged the crown to assume possession of all unclaimed land, thereby preventing large-scale land purchases, which aroused the Colonial Office's mistrust of big business, and gave him £1200 to build a Residency.
 Woodford established the first mails from the islands which travelled by sealed bag to Sydney, New South Wales, and from there on to their destination.

 A smallpox epidemic at the Anglican Mission settlement of Siota, and the need to impose quarantine, enabled him to get an assistant.
-Arthur William Mahaffy was appointed at the Deputy Commissioner in January 1889.
-He was based in Gizo, his duties included suppressing head hunting in New Georgia and neighbouring islands.
+Arthur Mahaffy was appointed at the Deputy Commissioner in January 1898.
+He was based in Gizo, his duties included suppressing headhunting in New Georgia and neighbouring islands.
 Woodford seized the opportunity provided by the Anglo-German Samoa Convention, in which Germany ceded the North Solomon Islands to Britain, to stress the extension of the area of his responsibility and get another sailing vessel and more police.
 That year he also established an administrative headquarters for the Western territory, at Gizo.